Lowdown (Boz Scaggs song)

-"Lowdown" is a song originally recorded in 1976 by Boz Scaggs from his album Silk Degrees.
+"Lowdown" is a song originally recorded in 1976 by Boz Scaggs for his album Silk Degrees.
 The song was co-written by Scaggs and keyboardist David Paich.
-Paich, along with fellow "Lowdown" session musicians bassist David Hungate and drummer Jeff Porcaro, would later go on to form the band Toto.
+Paich, along with fellow "Lowdown" session musicians David Hungate (bass) and Jeff Porcaro (drums), would later go on to form the band Toto.
+Produced by Joe Wissert, it was released in June 1976 on the Columbia label.

+The "unplanned" guitar solo is by Louis Shelton, played with a Fender Telecaster through a '69 Fender Princeton Reverb amp and an inexpensive basic Boss distortion pedal.
+Minimoog and ARP synthesizer are played by David Paich and the prominent bass by David Hungate.

 Release and reaction

-Initially, Silk Degrees received a lukewarm commercial response and, similarly, the first single released from the album, "It's Over", barely cracked the top 40 on Billboard Pop Singles, peaking at #38.
-One day, however, a Cleveland R&B radio DJ began playing "Lowdown" straight off the album; it was a time when DJs had much more say in what was played on their programs.
-Public response was very positive and soon Scaggs' record label, Columbia, sent the song to other R&B-oriented radio stations for airplay.
+Initially, Silk Degrees received a lukewarm commercial response; the first single released from the album, "It's Over", barely cracked the Top 40 in the United States, peaking at number 38.
+One day, however, a Cleveland R&B radio DJ began playing "Lowdown" straight off the album; public response was very positive and soon Columbia Records sent the song to other R&B radio stations for airplay.

-It broke big on Top 40 stations as well, and when it was officially released as a single, it became Scaggs's first major hit, reaching #1 on Cash Box Top 100 and number three on Billboard Pop Singles.
-It was also successful on the R&B and disco charts, peaking at number five on both.
-The song was also a major hit in Canada, peaking at number two.
-It was a minor hit in the UK, topping out at #28.
+The song soon entered rotation on Top 40 stations as well, and when it was officially released as a single, it became Scaggs's first major hit, reaching number 1 on the Cash Box Top 100 and number 3 on the Billboard Hot 100.
+It was also successful on the R&B and disco charts, peaking at number 5 on both.
+The song was also a major hit in Canada, peaking at number 2.
+It was a minor hit in the UK, topping out at number 28 on the chart.

 Scaggs is quoted as saying that the success of "Lowdown" was "an accident" and that, even though it was their favorite from Silk Degrees, he and the others involved in the making of the song thought there "wasn't a chance in hell" that it would be released as a single.
-The single was certified gold by the RIAA for sales of one million copies and would go on to win the Grammy Award for Best R&B Song at the 19th Annual Grammy Awards.
+The single was certified Gold by the RIAA for sales of one million copies and would go on to win the Grammy Award for Best R&B Song at the 19th Annual Grammy Awards in 1977.